Imbruvica: 7 things you should know

 - Imbruvica may also be used to treat mantle cell lymphoma in adults who have already tried at least one other treatment or those with marginal zone lymphoma (MZL) who require systemic therapy and have received at least one prior anti-CD20-based therapy.
 Approval for both these conditions was accelerated and based on overall response rates and may be contingent upon documented benefit in a clinical trial.

-- Imbruvica may be used to treat chronic graft-versus-host disease (cGVHD) in adults after failure of at least one other systemic treatment.
+- Imbruvica may be used to treat chronic graft-versus-host disease (cGVHD) in adults and children older than 1 year after the failure of at least one other systemic treatment.

 - Imbruvica is not chemotherapy, it is a targeted treatment.
 Chemotherapy focuses primarily on the fact that cancer cells divide rapidly, so it kills all rapidly dividing cells (including healthy cells).
 Targeted treatments identify other features of cancer cells that are different from normal cells, or are more overactive than normal cells.

-- Imbruvica is an oral tablet that is usually taken once daily.
+- Imbruvica is an oral tablet that is usually taken once daily in adults.

 - Imbruvica may be taken as a single agent, or in combination with other agents.